okawo80085/bigBoiTalkBot/README.md

 we have an RNN neural network model, trained on normalized nps_chat corpus data, to predict the next character basted on the user input and characters it generated before.

-we achived some progress with training but it seems that model design needs to be improved and/or our training data switched, to reddit data for example, and way more training.
+we achieved some progress with training but it seems that model design needs to be improved and/or our training data switched, to reddit data for example, and way more training.

 out right switching from an RNN to a Seq2Seq model might also help.